rust-lang/reference/src/items/external-blocks.md

 `+whole-archive` means that the static library is linked as a whole archive without throwing any object files away.

+The default for this modifier is `-whole-archive`.

-More implementation details about this modifier can be found in [documentation for rustc].
+More implementation details about this modifier can be found in [`whole-archive` documentation for rustc].

 ### The `link_name` attribute